 Citation, DOI and case data

 Vague headache and loss of consciousness one episode 3 month back.

 ASNR 2016: This case was submitted as part of the American Society of Neuroradiology (ASNR 2016) Case Of The Day competition, in collaboration with Radiopaedia.org.

 0 images remaining

-There is an extraaxial CSF density space measuring 41.4x61.1x79 mm in the left middle cranial fossa extending into the left sylvian fissure displacing frontal and parietal lobe.
+There is a large left extra-axial cyst, measuring 41x61x79 mm in the left middle cranial fossa extending into the left Sylvian fissure displacing frontal and parietal lobe.
 It shows CSF signal in all the sequences with facilitated diffusion on DWI.
 There is displacement of the vessels with remodeling and thinning of the adjacent bone.
 There is no solid component or wall calcification.

 2 case question available

-Galassi type III arachnoid cyst are large and fill the whole middle cranial fossa displacing the temporal, frontal and parietal lobe, with extension along the sylvian fissure and communicate with subarachnoid space.
+MRI features are of a large Galassi type III arachnoid cyst that fills the whole middle cranial fossa displacing the temporal, frontal and parietal lobe, with extension along the Sylvian fissure and communicates with subarachnoid space.
 It is important to note that the Galassi classification is not commonly used and it has a dubious clinical utility.

 It is hard to link the patient clinical symptoms directly to the presence of the arachnoid cyst.